jallanxjallan/onemanairforce/adaptation/stories/third_cali_run.md

 ---
+category: past
+date: 31 March 1947
+status: draft
 title: Third Cali Run
-date: 31 March 1947
-status: new

 ---

-On 31 March 1947, Muharto leads a blockade run with Bob Freeberg, then a contract pilot for a Manila-based charter airline, as captain.
+Muharto leads a blockade run with Bob Freeberg, then a contract pilot for a Manila-based charter airline, as captain.
 Amid poor visibility over Java, Bob demonstrates his piloting skill by diving through a break in the clouds, leveling off under the cloud cover a few